-- Because over 99% of the votes cast by our stockholders approved the compensation programs described in our proxy statement for the 2019 Annual Meeting of Stockholders, we have not implemented any significant changes to our compensation programs. - We responded to economic conditions in 2009 appropriately by freezing base salaries of our executive officers and paid no bonuses in 2009 and 2010.
-We provided modest increases in base salary to our executive officers in 2010 through 2019. - To motivate our executive officers to align their interests with those of our stockholders, we provide annual incentives which are designed to reward our executive officers for the attainment of short-term goals, and longterm incentives which are designed to reward them for increases in our stockholder value over time. - We provide executive officers with long-term incentives in the form of stock options and performance unit awards.
+- Because over 99% of the votes cast by our stockholders approved the compensation programs described in our proxy statement for the 2020 Annual Meeting of Stockholders, we have not implemented any significant changes to our compensation programs. - We responded to economic conditions in 2009 appropriately by freezing base salaries of our executive officers and paid no bonuses in 2009 and 2010.
+We provided modest increases in base salary to our executive officers in 2010 through 2020. - To motivate our executive officers to align their interests with those of our stockholders, we provide annual incentives which are designed to reward our executive officers for the attainment of short-term goals, and long-term incentives which are designed to reward them for increases in our stockholder value over time. - We provide executive officers with long-term incentives in the form of stock options and performance unit awards.
 These equity-based awards, which vest over a period of years, link compensation with the long-term performance of our Company, and also provide a substantial retention incentive.
-In 2010, we began issuing performance unit awards as our primary equity awards to our executive officers and continued with the practice in 2011 through 2019.
+In 2010, we began issuing performance unit awards as our primary equity awards to our executive officers and continued with the practice in 2011 through 2020.
 We believe these awards are an effective tool for creating long-term ownership and aligning our executive officers' interests with those of our stockholders.
-At least half of all vested awards under this program must be credited to the named executive officer's discretionary account in our deferred compensation plan, which restricts the sale of vested shares to the later of each individual's termination of employment or attainment of age 62.
 Payouts of performance unit awards are based on achievement of targeted financial objectives over five years and are capped at 100% of the unit awards. - In 2011, we moved from discretionary bonuses to formulaic bonuses tied to specific financial metrics due to stabilizing economic conditions. - We have entered into change-in-control severance agreements with each of our executive officers.
 These agreements provide certain benefits in the event of a termination following a change in control, also known as a "double trigger" requirement.
-As of March 2011, we no longer provide for tax gross-up payments on any severance payments that would be made in connection with a change in control. - For 2013, our executive officers recommended, and the Compensation Committee approved, a 50% decrease in the executive officer bonus pool in order to increase the cash bonuses awarded to other Company employees.

-• For 2014 and 2016, no cash bonuses were awarded to the Company's executive officers because the 2014 diluted net income per share was not 110% or more of the 2013 diluted net income per share and the 2016 net income was not 110% or more of the 2015 net income.
+As of March 2011, we no longer provide for tax gross-up payments on any severance payments that would be made in connection with a change in control. - For 2013, our executive officers recommended, and the Compensation Committee approved, a 50% decrease in the executive officer bonus pool in order to increase the cash bonuses awarded to other Company employees. - For 2014 and 2016, no cash bonuses were awarded to the Company's executive officers because the 2014 diluted net income per share was not 110% or more of the 2013 diluted net income per share and the 2016 net income was not 110% or more of the 2015 net income.